Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 ## Installation

-1. Get the Xcommerce Segment Integration from Shopware Market.
+1. Get the Xcommerce Segment Integration from Prestashop Market.
    After the purchase, you will get a .zip file
 2. Go to Prestashop Admin Panel -> Improve -> Module Manager
 3. Click "Upload a module" and select the .zip file for the upload